Indian Gaming Regulatory Act

 Not only does federal law govern gaming regulation, it also restricts the use of tribal gaming revenues to specific functions.

 As mandated by Section 11 (a)(2)(B) of the Indian Gaming Regulatory Act, net revenues from tribal government gaming may be used only to:

-You will also gain an understanding of how – and why – the Viejas Band strives to build enduring economic security for our people.
-Plus, you will see how – in the tradition of our ancestors – we are deeply committed to sharing with the community, not only in San Diego, but also with our Kumeyaay brothers and sisters in Baja Norte and our neighbors across the border.
+The Viejas Band strives to build enduring economic security for our people.
+Plus, we are deeply committed to sharing with the community, not only in San Diego, but also with our Kumeyaay brothers and sisters in Baja Norte and our neighbors across the border.

 Tribal Gaming Compliance With Federal Laws

 Because tribal governments have a constitutionally based government-to-government relationship with the U.S. government, a host of federal laws are also applicable to tribal government gaming.
 In California, pursuant to a federal statute known as Public Law 280, all criminal laws of the state are enforceable on Indian reservations.
 However, gaming itself is considered a regulatory, civil issue, under the jurisdiction of several federal enforcement agencies: Internal Revenue Service, Justice Department, Federal Bureau of Investigation and Treasury Department, as well as the NIGC.